 “But I do feel he is part of what Strictly is about, same as Brucie was, same as Tess is.”

-Jordan faces fierce competition from Love Island contestant Wes Nelson and X Factor star Saara Aalto in the Dancing on Ice final on Sunday 10th March.
+Jordan, who quit the BBC ballroom hit in 2013, tried his hand at ice-skating and faced fierce competition from Love Island contestant Wes Nelson and X Factor star Saara Aalto in the Dancing on Ice final in March.

 But when asked whether he preferred ice skating to dancing terra firma, Jordan remained tight-lipped.